mikkopa/mso-rew-converter-ui/README.md

 4. **Convert & Download**:
    - Click "Convert" to process the filters
+   - Add manual filter to all channels or individual channels.
+These are added before filters from MSO content.
    - Download individual files or all files at once

 ## 📊 Supported Filter Types